antzie/Num-Num-Foods/README.md

-# Item Catalogue Project
+# Calla Catalogue Project
 A simple, fullstack website template for an imaginary business (Calla Grocers) that presents a list of food categories and items whithin each of those categories.
 Authorised users are allowed to create or edit categories and items that they own.
+Users are authorised by a 3rd party - Google's

 Part of Udacity's Full-Stack Nanodegree programme.

 Runs within Vagrant virtual environment.

+Calla Grocers is also hosted by Amazon Lightsail at [Calla Grocers](http://ec2-3-104-111-195.ap-southeast-2.compute.amazonaws.com).
 ## Requirements.
 - Python 2.7
 - [Vagrant](https://www.vagrantup.com/)